-Federal law does not offer protections to employees based on marital status unless employed by the federal government, which there are protections under the Civil Service Reform Act of 1978 (CSRA).
+Federal law does not offer protections to employees based on marital status unless employed by the federal government.
+The Civil Service Reform Act of 1978 (CSRA) gives these protections.

 Legal Precedent in New York Familial Status Discrimination Cases

 Following the ruling in Morse v.
 Fidessa Corp.
-(2018), the New York City Human Rights Law was expanded to protect employees whose spouse–a former employee–has taken a job with the company’s competitor.
-The court concluded that “marital status” not only includes an employee’s status as married or not married, but expands to an individual’s marital status with respect to a particular person.
+(2018), the New York City Human Rights Law was expanded.
+Now it protects employees whose spouse–a former employee–has taken a job with the company’s competitor.
+The court concluded that “marital status” does not only include an employee’s status as married or not married.
+It also includes an individual’s marital status with respect to a particular person.

-Further, the finding in Morse makes it clear that for employers who have anti-nepotism policies, an employee’s relationship with an individual who works for a competitor cannot be the single reason for an employee’s termination.
+Further, the ruling finds that for employers who have anti-nepotism policies, an employee’s relationship with an individual who works for a competitor cannot be the reason for an employee’s termination.

 Familial Status Discrimination in New York, New York City

 As a New York or New York City employee facing familial status discrimination, we know you may feel conflicted about the actions you can take.
-Marital status and pregnancy discrimination cases are complex, which is why you need a legal team who can address your case and determine the best course of action.
+Marital status and pregnancy discrimination cases are complex.
+This is why you need a legal team that can address your case and determine the best course of action.